 Night of the Dead “Leben Tod” was the second film from Eric Forsberg, a relative newcomer on the independent genre scene.
 Eric Forsberg has worked in numerous capacities on film and tv but his career as a genre director took off with low-budget genre distributors The Asylum for whom he first directed Alien Abduction (2005), a fine low-budget UFO/alien abduction work with an ingenious twist ending, which was followed by the non-genre Sex Pot (2009), Mega Piranha (2010) and Clown (2019), as well as the screenplays for The Asylum’s Snakes on a Train (2006), 30,000 Leagues Under the Sea (2007), War of the Worlds 2: The Next Wave (2008), Age of the Hobbits (2012) and Troy: The Odyssey (2017), as well as Arachnoquake (2012) and Ghost Shark (2013) for other companies.

 Night of the Dead “Leben Tod” is clearly a film that jumps on the fad for revivals of George A. Romero zombie films that we have seen in the last few years with the likes of 28 Days Later (2002), the remake of Dawn of the Dead (2004), Shaun of the Dead (2004), Day of the Dead 2: Contagium (2005), the remake of Day of the Dead (2008), Romero’s own Land of the Dead (2005), Night of the Living Dead 3D (2006), Diary of the Dead (2007) and Survival of the Dead (2009) and the videogame-inspired likes of Resident Evil (2002) and House of the Dead (2003), as well as a great many imitators.
 Plotwise there are a number of similarities between Night of the Dead “Leben Tod” and Day of the Dead 2: Contagium – both use the same idea of a zombie outbreak occurring in a hospital setting – indeed, the lesser-known Night of the Dead “Leben Tod” could actually be considered a much better version of Day of the Dead 2: Contagium.
+(For a greater overview of the genre see Zombie Films).

 Eric Forsberg does a rather good job with Night of the Dead “Leben Tod”.
 Of all the above-listed zombie films, Night of the Dead “Leben Tod” is surely the most gore-drenched zombie film one has ever seen (Italian zombie films of the 1980s included).
 There is an amazingly blood-soaked and grim blood transfusion scene where we see Louis Graham in the middle of a hospital room physically pumping all the blood out of Paul Morquecho’s veins into a massive container.
 There is an equally nasty scene where Mexican daughter Scarlet Garcia wakes up from Schreklich’s operation and says “I’m hungry momma” and then turns and attacks her mother (Carla Valentine), ripping open her skull and eating her brains.